ramonmeza/wave_function_collapse/README.md

 ## Todos
+### WFC Faithfulness
+- Recursive neighbor propagation
+- Proper application of weights
+- Use Shannon entropy
+- Read more about WFC
+- Try a proper implementation of WFC now

 ### Tileset Complexity
 More tiles with more constraints.
 Some transitional tiles will be cool to see.
 Also, corner tiles that only align in one way.